bhdouglass/ut-indicator-weather/README.md

 ## About the Indicator

-The indicator itself is rather simle.
+The indicator itself is rather simple.
 It's a python script that exports a Gtk menu over DBus.
 To start the script there is an Upstart config file located at indicator/bhdouglass-indicator-weather.conf.
 This starts the indicator when Unity starts the rest of the indicators.
 The other important file is